ZahariCheyrekov/movies-now/README.md

   - users can like the movies they want

 - Comment
-  - user can comment in the movie comment section
+  - user can comment in the comment section

 - Download
   - registered users can download movies